Focused Ultrasound Therapy

 Regulatory Approval and Reimbursement

-Focused ultrasound treatment for migraine headaches is not yet approved by regulatory bodies or covered by medical insurance companies.
+Focused ultrasound treatment for headaches is not yet approved by regulatory bodies or covered by medical insurance companies.

 Franzini A, Moosa S, D'Ammando A, Bono B, Scheitler-Ring K, Ferroli P, Messina G, Prada F, Franzini A. The neurosurgical treatment of craniofacial pain syndromes: current surgical indications and techniques.
 Neurol Sci.
 2019 May;40(Suppl 1):159-168. doi: 10.1007/s10072-019-03789-4.